canmom/canmom.github.io/_posts/nier/2021-07-10-automata-part-1.md

 ### "Is this a curse?
 Or some kind of punishment?"

-The sequel to <cite>Memory Cage</cite> is another story called <cite>Memory Thorn</cite> [[Ark translation](https://theark.wiki/w/Memory_Thorn).
+The sequel to <cite>Memory Cage</cite> is another story called <cite>Memory Thorn</cite> [[Ark translation](https://theark.wiki/w/Memory_Thorn)].
 This time, they're in a building once surrounded by water, containing a large tree.
 It is presumably the Lost Shrine, the entrance to the Shadowlord's castle.

 This time, 2B becomes infected with the Logic Virus, and 9S dives in to attempt to save her.
 This time, he knows full well her identity as an assassin, and has carried on anyway.
 He discovers her memories of killing him in the Desert Temple, and grief at killing him over and over.
-This time, 2B cannot bring herself to kill him, and passes him her sword so that he can kill her instead---but he chooses to kill himself, telling her that he enjoyed their time together, and not to hesitate to kill him again, because that way, some version of him will still get to see her.
+This time, 2B cannot bring herself to kill him, and passes him her sword so that he can kill her instead---but he chooses to kill himself, telling her that he enjoyed their time together, and not to hesitate to kill him again, because that way, *some* version of him will still get to see her, again and again.

 ### "I often think about the God who blessed us with this cryptic puzzle..."